heeelol/ip/docs/README.md

 ![Yoru Logo](yoru.jpg)

-**Yoru** is a task management chatbot designed for fast command-line usage.
+**Yoru** is a **valorant themed task management chatbot** designed for fast command-line usage.
 It helps you manage todos, deadlines, and events while automatically saving your progress.

 > *"Drop your command and I'll handle it from the shadows."*